volkmannp/ntbgraphics/README.md

 All functions (apart from ‘colordiverger’) take a **directory** as their input, which specifies the location of the **two files** “Animal List.xlsx” and “Meta Behavior.xlsx” (mind correct spelling of these files - functions rely on specific names as given\!).
+Furthermore, the user has to specify the kind of data provided, respectively the kind of analysis he wants to perform by defining the correct **analysis**.
+Please refer to the ‘getexpdata’ documentation for further information\!
 It is also important that you mind correct **formatting** of your excel files.
-This
-includes:
+This includes:

   - at least two columns with information about ‘RFID’ and ‘Genotype’/‘Environmental’/‘Treatment’ in your Animal List